Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 For those familiar with acupuncture, the daith is believed to contain a pressure point that can be used to manage migraines.
 Rumor has it that constant pressure on this pressure point may reduce migraines.

-Generally, the daith is considered one of the more painful ear piercings.
+Generally, the Daith piercing is considered one of the more painful ear piercings.
 It is rated at 7-8 on a pain scale of 1 to 10.

-Compared to other ear piercings, the daith is one of the longest to heal.
+Compared to other ear piercings, the Daith piercing is one of the longest to heal.
 Expect more time for your newly-pierced daith to heal than for lobe piercings.
 While it can take up to 9 months to heal, your ear will eventually feel normal again.

 Depending on the person’s style, daith earrings can look like hoops, barbells, or even hearts.
 Of course, like any piercing, the daith will need time to heal before it can handle more complex earrings.